biojava/biojava.github.io/_wikis/Core_Team.md

  - People
 ---

-The so-called Core developers are the project leaders who insure that releases are made, try and insure that unanswered questions are addressed, and set a vision for the project where appropriate.
+The so-called Core developers are the project leaders who ensure that releases are made, try and ensure that unanswered questions are addressed, and set a vision for the project where appropriate.

 Current Core